Constructions for Quantum Indistinguishability Obfuscation: Introduction

 \subsection{More on Related Work}

-\paragraph{Quantum Obfuscation.} Quantum obfuscation was first studied in \cite{AJJ14}, where a notion called $(G,\Gamma)$-{\em indistinguishability obfuscation} was proposed, where $G$ is a set of gates and $\Gamma$ is a set of relations satisfied by the elements of~$G.$ In this notion, any two circuits over the set of gates $G$ are perfectly indistinguishable if they differ by some sequence of applications of the relations in~$\Gamma.$ Since perfect indistinguishability obfuscation is known to be impossible under the assumption that $\mathsf{P} \neq \mathsf{NP}$ \cite{GR14}, one of the motivations of this work was to provide a weaker definition of perfectly indistinguishable obfuscation, along with possibility results.
-However, to the best of our knowledge, $(G,\Gamma)$-{\em indistinguishability obfuscation} is incomparable with computational indistinguishability obfuscation \cite{BGI+12,GGH+13}, which is the topic of our work.
+\paragraph{Quantum Obfuscation.} Quantum obfuscation was first studied in ~\cite{AJJ14}, where a notion called $(G,\Gamma)$-{\em indistinguishability obfuscation} was proposed, where $G$ is a set of gates and $\Gamma$ is a set of relations satisfied by the elements of~$G.$ In this notion, any two circuits over the set of gates $G$ are perfectly indistinguishable if they differ by some sequence of applications of the relations in~$\Gamma.$

+Since perfect indistinguishability obfuscation is known to be impossible under the assumption that $\mathsf{P} \neq \mathsf{NP}$ \cite{GR14}, one of the motivations of this work was to provide a weaker definition of perfectly indistinguishable obfuscation, along with possibility results.
+However, to the best of our knowledge, $(G,\Gamma)$-{\em indistinguishability obfuscation} is incomparable with computational indistinguishability obfuscation \cite{BGI+12,GGH+13}, which is the main focus of our work.